Admissions and Application Process

 - Graduate students preparing for advanced study at the doctoral level

 In order to be considered for acceptance into the online Master of Public Health degree, you must submit a fully completed online application along with a $65 application fee, as well as a statement of purpose, three letters of recommendation, a resume, and your official transcripts.
-Once all of your application materials have been received by the University of Vermont, our application review committee will review your materials and notify you of our decision of admission within 2 to 3 weeks.
+Once all of your application materials have been received by the University of Vermont, our application review committee will review your materials and notify you of our decision of admission within two to three weeks.

 Upcoming Application Deadlines